grodansparadis/vscp-doc-spec/class2.level1.control.md

 ----

 ## Type=10 (0x0A) - Interrupt
-    VSCP_TYPE_CONTROL_INTERRUPT
-Perform Interrupt on all nodes in zone.
+    VSCP_TYPE_CONTROL_INTERRUPTPerform Interrupt on all nodes in zone.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |